MaoZiming/papers/1-basic-os/13-capriccio.md

 There are three parts:

 * Scalability
-    * User-level threads + cooperative scheduling
+    * User-level threads + **cooperative** scheduling
+    * This is the main technique for addressing the overhead of context switching.
+    * Since Capriccio manages threads within user space, the context switch operations do not require expensive system calls or kernel interventions.
 * Linked stack
     * Stack allocation for large # of threads
     * Compile-time analysis + runtime checks